Skip to main content

 Museums and historical sites to investigate

-You’ve probably heard about Mona and the latest Namedropping exhibition, but there’s plenty more art and history to discover in other island nooks during our luxuriously long days.
+You’ve probably heard about Mona and its head-turning exhibitions (it's kind of a big deal), but there’s plenty more art and history to discover in other island nooks during our luxuriously long days.

 • West Coast Heritage Centre – Discover the rich pioneering past of Zeehan through its historical buildings, mining collections, and old machines.